I am a Trekker and not a Tourist

 - Start of the trek is our destination

-We are enticed not by the destination but by the entire hiking experience from base to the summit.
-We are thirsty of the quaint villages, serene lakes, furiously flowing rivers, chirping birds, grazing animals, the widespread blue sky, scary glaciers, overwhelming snow-fall, and of course the magnificent mountains surrounding throughout.
+We are enticed not by the destination but by the entire hiking experience from the base to the summit.
+We are thirsty of the quaint villages, serene lakes, furiously flowing rivers, chirping birds, grazing animals, the widespread blue sky, scary glaciers, overwhelming snowfall, and of course the magnificent mountains surrounding us throughout.
 Even if we do not reach the final summit, we are gratified with the amazing encounters with nature.
 Every day is like a blessing, we want to live to the fullest of each second of the day.

 Unlike tourists who look forward to reaching a destination, we look forward to the start of the trek.
 The beginning of the trek is our destination, the real fun incepts henceforth.